tatgck/artwork/src/data/post/critical-care-early-warning-platform .md

 3. **API-Driven Open Ecosystem & Collaboration:** The internal model training and management infrastructure will be **exposed via secure, integrated API services.** This openness **facilitates access for external partners and institutions,** fostering **multi-center collaboration, regional health information exchange, and a shared ecosystem for AI-driven healthcare innovation.**

 ---
-Here's the translated product feature list with concise menu naming (aligned with medical software conventions) and accurate functional descriptions:

 ## Product Feature List